cdesmondee/matrix_project/README.md

 # matrix_project
-Provides simple functions for operating with matrices in C
+Provides simple functions for operating with matrices in C.